IBM/mr-cassop/docs/docs/multi-region-cluster-configuration.md

 :::note

-For the change to take effect Cassandra nodes must be restarted
+For the change to take effect Cassandra nodes will be restarted

 :::